Blog

 Common Challenges

-A US SaaS company tried to open an account directly with BNP Paribas.
-After 8 weeks of back and forth, the application was still pending.
-They switched to Qonto, received a deposit certificate in 3 days, and completed incorporation within 6 weeks.
-After registration, they opened a BNP account for financing and client credibility.
+A case example illustrates the point.
+A US SaaS company attempted to open directly with BNP Paribas.
+After eight weeks, the application was still pending.
+They switched to Qonto, received the certificate in three days, and completed incorporation in six weeks.
+With the K-Bis secured, they returned to BNP and opened a corporate account for long-term credibility.

 Best Practices